Stock market today: Wall Street leaps after eventually finding things to like in nuanced jobs report

-NEW YORK (AP) — Wall Street is rallying in a whipsaw Friday after looking deeper into the nuances of a surprisingly strong report on the U.S. job market.
+NEW YORK (AP) — Wall Street rallied in a whipsaw Friday and erased its morning losses after looking deeper into the nuances of a surprisingly strong report on the U.S. job market.

-The S&P 500 was up 1.4% in afternoon trading after charging back from an earlier drop of 0.9%.
-The Dow Jones Industrial Average was up 397 points, or 1.2%, as of 3 p.m.
-Eastern time, and the Nasdaq composite flipped to a gain of 1.7%.
+The S&P 500 climbed 1.2% after charging back from an earlier drop of 0.9%.
+The Dow Jones Industrial Average rose 288 points, or 0.9%, and the Nasdaq composite flipped to a gain of 1.6%.

 Treasury yields leaped following the release of the report, and the yield on the 10-year Treasury again soared to its highest level since 2007.
 It was at 4.78%, up from 4.72% late Thursday.